c-melchor/team-builder/README.md

 #### Setup your state

-- [ ] Import the `useState` hook and set up state to keep your team members list.
+- [x ] Import the `useState` hook and set up state to keep your team members list.
-- [ ] Give the state variable you just declared a default value.
+- [x ] Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.
 - [ ] Render your list of team members.

 #### Build your form